mesosphere/dcos-commons/frameworks/elastic/docs/limitations.md

 The `serial` deploy strategy does wait for the cluster to reach green before proceeding to the next node.

-# Overlay networks
+# Virutal networks

-When elastic is deployed on the `dcos` overlay network, the configuration cannot be updated to use the host network.
+When elastic is deployed on a virtual network such as the `dcos` overlay network, the configuration cannot be updated to use the host network.